mrbeardad/nvim/README.en.md

 1. Fisrt at all, you need to install [LunarVim](https://www.lunarvim.org/01-installing.html#installation). **Beware**:

-   - You may nees to execute: `npm set prefix ~/.local -g` to solve access permission problem without sudo
+   - You may need to execute: `npm set prefix ~/.local -g` to solve access permission problem without sudo
    - You may need to add ~/.cargo/bin to your PATH environment value

 2. Then, install this customized config for lunarvim